 1947 - According to Mafia turncoat Vincent Teresa, Joe Lombardo sent Frank Morelli into retirement and promoted Filippo Buccola to the leadership of a combined Boston-Providence crime family.

-1984 - William Grasso (1927 to June 16, 1989).
+1984 - William Grasso (Jan.
+6, 1927, to June 16, 1989).
 Patriarca died of a heart attack on July 7, 1984.
 Underboss Angiulo was reportedly not considered boss material.
 (Angiulo was targeted by law enforcement in the 1980s and sent off to a long prison stay upon a racketeering conviction in 1986.)
-Patriarca's son was allegedly installed as boss, but Grasso appears to have been the actual power in New England.
+Patriarca's son was allegedly installed as boss, but Grasso of Ne Haven, Connecticut, appears to have briefly held power in New England.

 1989 - Nicholas Bianco (March 21, 1932, to Nov.
 14, 1994).
 Grasso's corpse was found on June 16, 1989.
 Bianco, who had decades of experience in the New York (Profaci-Colombo family) and New England underworlds, was next to be appointed boss.
 Bianco was jailed two years later and died in federal prison on Nov.
 14, 1994.